igr/blog/src/content/posts/2025-06-12-prs/index.md

 ## FILO Development Practices

 **First-IN-Last-OUT** - this is how so many development practices end up shaping our engineering lives.
-We’re always eager to adopt new practices—and understandably so.
+We’re always eager to adopt new practices, and understandably so.
 After all, software engineering seems to be getting less and less like actual engineering, right?
 New practices are shiny, each promising to be the solution.

 + Take a shot of TDD - your project will flourish!
 + Sniff that OOP - your business problems are covered!